How to Make a Homeless Care Package That’s Actually Useful

 - trail mix

 As much as possible, choose cans with pull-tab lids for easy opening.
+Not all homeless people carry can openers.
 If you have the funds, buy in bulk so you can save some money.
 Otherwise, you can just pull items from your pantry.
 Just make sure it still has at least a few months before expiry.

-Apart from food, the homeless desperately need hygiene items too.
+Apart from food, the homeless desperately need personal hygiene items too.
 The most useful ones are:

 - toothbrush and toothpaste